NikhilReddyManda/easy-bank-landing-page/README.md

 # Challenge from Frontend Mentor
-See this website in action: https://easy-bank-landing-page-project.netlify.app/
+See this website in action: [East Bank Landing Page](https://easy-bank-landing-page-project.netlify.app)